sufihub/Serverless-Web-Application-on-AWS/README.md

 # Serverless-Web-Application-on-AWS
 # Project Name: Serverless Web Application on AWS:
+# Project Overview:
+This serverless web application allows users to sign up, log in, and manage their tasks.
+It provides a responsive web interface where users can add, edit, view, and delete tasks.
+The backend is powered by AWS services, ensuring that the application is fully scalable, highly available, and requires minimal maintenance.
 # Project Description:
 In this project, you will build a serverless web application using AWS Lambda, DynamoDB, and S3.
 The application will allow users to create, read, update, and delete (CRUD) items from a DynamoDB table.
 # Project Architecture: